ACE SF F-Series Singles Image Library

 F-406 RAY CUMMINGS Tama, Princess of Mercury (cover by Jerome Podwil; 1966; 1st ACE printing and PBO)

-F-407 THOMAS BURNETT SWANN Day of the Minotaur (cover by Gray Morrow; 1966; listed as "first book publication")
+F-407 THOMAS BURNETT SWANN Day of the Minotaur (cover and interior illustraton by Gray Morrow; October 1966; listed as "First Book Publication")

 F-407 (back cover)

-F-416 REX GORDON (aka STANLEY BENNETT HOUGH) Utopia Minus X (1966; listed as "first book publication")
+F-416 REX GORDON (aka STANLEY BENNETT HOUGH) Utopia Minus X (listed as "First Book Publication"1966; )

 NEIL RONALD JONES (b.
 1909) began writing for the pulps in the early 1930's and the "Professor Jameson" series ran for two decades in Amazing, Astonishing, and Super Science Stories.